hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: Numerical Illustration

 \subsubsection{Scalability of Hessian-informed pCN}

 Here we investigate the effect of mesh resolution on the sampling performance.
 A curvature aware MCMC method, the H-pCN is selected with $\beta=0.4$ for the test.
-The dimensions of the parameter and the state variables from a coarse mesh (mesh 1) to the finest mesh (mesh 4) are (1,089, 4,225), (4,225, 16,641), (16,641, 66,049), and (66,049, 263,169), respectively.
+The dimensions of the parameter and the state variables from a coarse mesh (mesh 1) to the finest mesh (mesh~4) are (1,089, 4,225), (4,225, 16,641), (16,641, 66,049), and (66,049, 263,169), respectively.

 We follow the same problem setting as before, and use the same synthetic observations (obtained from the true parameter field generated from the finest mesh) for all levels.
-Figure~\ref{fig:ex1_eig_4meshes} shows the $r=100$ dominant eigenvalues of the prior-preconditioned data misfit Hessian.
+The top-left part of Figure~\ref{fig:ex1_eig_acf_hist_4meshes} shows the $r=100$ dominant eigenvalues of the prior-preconditioned data misfit Hessian.
 One observes that the eigenspectrum is virtually independent of mesh refinement.

-To assess the convergence of the MCMCM methods, in Table~\ref{tab:ex1_diagnostic_4meshes} we report the acceptance rate, MPSRF, and ESS of the posterior samples.
-The MPSRF and ESS are computed by projections of parameter samples along the first 25 dominant eigenvectors of the prior-preconditioned data misfit Hessian at the MAP point, as discussed in Section~\ref{sec:highdimdiag}.
-In Figure~\ref{fig:ex1_acf_hist_4meshes}, we present the autocorrelation function estimates~\eqref{eqn:acf} and show histograms for the quantity of interest $\qoi$~\eqref{eqn:qoi}.
-The results show that while the ESS decreases as the dimension increases, the convergence of samples is almost independent with respect to the MPSRF and the autocorrelation function.
+To assess the convergence of the MCMC methods, in Table~\ref{tab:ex1_diagnostic_4meshes} we report the acceptance rate, MPSRF, and ESS of the posterior samples.
+The MPSRF and ESS are computed with respect to the projection of parameter samples along the first 25 dominant eigenvectors of the prior-preconditioned data misfit Hessian at the MAP point.
+We present the autocorrelation function estimates~\eqref{eqn:acf} in the bottom-left part of Figure~\ref{fig:ex1_eig_acf_hist_4meshes}, and show histograms for the quantity of interest $\qoi$~\eqref{eqn:qoi} in the right part of Figure~\ref{fig:ex1_eig_acf_hist_4meshes}.
+The results show that the convergence of samples is almost independent with respect to the MPSRF and the autocorrelation function.